mdevaluate/mdevaluate/doc/installation.rst

 +++++++++++++++++++

 The second option is to install the package manually to a local python installation.
-Before installing mdevaluate, some python packges need to be installed on the system.
+Before installing mdevaluate, some python packages need to be installed on the system.
 It should also be emphasized that mdevaluate will only run in **Python 3.5**.

 Requirements